 A Decade of Change

 In 2014 we celebrated the 10th anniversary of the Ann Arbor Greenbelt Initiative.
-Since its inception, the program has protected more than 4,700 acres of parklands.
+Since its inception, the program has protected more than 4,700 acres of parklands, farms and other natural areas.
 We’ve also helped the Greenbelt program leverage city funds with more than $10 million in federal matching funds from the USDA Farm and Ranch Lands Protection Program, and an additional $12 million from landowner donations and other locally-funded land preservation programs.

 Why This Project Matters